wrenthejewels/WWILMJ/MATH_EXTRACTION.md

 - thetaLift from seniority profile (see section 8)
 - domainAlignment ∈ [0, 1] from domain mismatch calculation
 - s_e = explicitness score from questions
+- feasibilityBonus: Data-rich (Q2), standardized (Q6), fast-feedback (Q8) jobs
+  can be automated at LOWER AI capability (lower θ means easier to automate)
+- Negative bonus (subtracts from θ) = easier automation at lower capability
 ```

 ---